SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::disable;          // Synonym for masked
-logic::in::feedback;         // Connect output of even logic block in this pair or the sequencer if in use, to this input logic::in::link;             // Connect output of next logic block to this input WARNING: There are errata involving this on 28 and 32 pin DA/DB parts. logic::in::event_a;          // Connect input to event a (preferred) logic::in::event_0;          // Connect input to event a logic::in::event_b;          // Connect input to event b (preferred) logic::in::event_1;          // Connect input to event b logic::in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode.
+logic::in::feedback;         // Connect output of even logic block in this pair or the sequencer if in use, to this input logic::in::link;             // Connect output of next logic block to this input WARNING: There are errata involving this on 28 and 32 pin DA/DB parts. logic::in::event_a;          // Connect input to event a logic::in::event_0;          // Deprecated, syn. event a logic::in::event_b;          // Connect input to event b logic::in::event_1;          // Deprecated, syn. event b logic::in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode.
 For example, you might leave it output, and toggle the pin to switch modes of your CCL contraption. logic::in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on. logic::in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off - set only when a push-pull output of something is connected. logic::in::input;            // Synonym for input_no_pullup logic::in::ac;               // Connect input to one of the analog comparators.
-See table below. logic::in::tcb;              // Connect to TCB0-2 output for input 0-2.
-See table.
-                             // There is no tcb0 or tcb1 option.
-The TCB instance used as so logic::in::tca0;             // Connect input to TCA0 WO0~2 for input 0~2
-logic::in::tca1;             // Connect input to TCA1 WO0~2 for input 0~2 - only available on parts with a second TCA: 48/64 pin DA/DB, and all EA-series parts.
-logic::in::tca;              // Synonym for tca0 (for compatibility with code written for tinyAVRs and megaAVR 0-series).
+See table below. logic::in::tcb;              // Connect to TCB0-2 output for input 0-2. logic::in::tca0;             // Connect input to TCA0 WO0~2 for input 0~2 logic::in::tca1;             // Connect input to TCA1 WO0~2 for input 0~2 - only available on parts with a second TCA: 48/64 pin DA/DB, and all EA-series parts. logic::in::tca;              // Synonym for tca0 (for compatibility with code written for tinyAVRs and megaAVR 0-series).
 Not recommended for new code.